Alesh17/SmartFragments/README.md

 ### Summary

+* Routing next by replace():
+First (Pause/Stop/DestroyView) and Second (Attach/Create/CreateView/ViewCreated/Start/Resume).
-* Routing next by replace(): First (Pause/Stop/DestroyView) and Second (Attach/Create/CreateView/ViewCreated/Start/Resume).
+* Routing back from Second by popBackStack(): First (no reaction) and Second (Attach/Create/CreateView/ViewCreated/Start/Resume).
 * Routing next by add(): First (no reaction) and Second (Attach/Create/CreateView/ViewCreated/Start/Resume).
+* Routing back from Second by popBackStack(): First (no reaction) and Second (Attach/Create/CreateView/ViewCreated/Start/Resume).
 * First hide(): First (no reaction) and Second (no reaction).
 * AlertDialog and DialogFragment called on First: no reaction at all.